-This advisory expires 24 hours from posting.
+This advisory expires in 24 hours

 Click here for a description of low, moderate, considerable, high and extreme hazards using the North American Avalanche Danger Scale.

-AVALANCHE CONCERN #1:
+AVALANCHE CONCERN 1:

-AVALANCHE CONCERN #2:
+AVALANCHE CONCERN 2:

 Have a safe weekend,